 From the Director's Desk

-Thank you to our patrons for your continued support of the Commack Public Library!
+Thank you for your continued support of your Library and please continue to "connect" to the Commack Public Library.

 ~ Adult Programs ~

 Children of Holocaust Survivors

 Thursday, May 28th, 7:00 PM - 8:00 PM